 Clearly, combat-zone forensic investigators are in a battle against time.
 But the very things they struggle with—speed, accuracy, greater safety—are inherent to 3D laser scanning technology.

 The laser scanner is fast.
-A single investigator armed with a 3D laser scanner can capture up to 4 million points of highly accurate measurements in less than 30 minutes.
+A single investigator armed with a 3D laser scanner can capture billions of points of highly accurate measurements in minutes.